activitree/meteor-push/README.md

 * Migrate your IOS tokens from APN to FCM (https://www.thepolyglotdeveloper.com/2017/06/apns-tokens-fcm-tokens-simple-http/).
 You can use the IOS token tester provided by https://www.activitree.com here: https://github.com/activitree/NODE-APN-Notifications-Tester
 * The Firebase API in use: https://firebase.google.com/docs/reference/fcm/rest/v1/projects.messages.
 Most of the API is implemented/adapted.
 If there is anything extra you need, open an issue and ask a friend to send a commit.
 In order to run IOS via FCM, you need to configure the Firebase Project to include Apple APN security certificate.
 All details here: https://firebase.google.com/docs/cloud-messaging/ios/certs.
-If you are coming from V1, you no longer need to stor the .p8 certificate on your Meteor server, don't forget to delete it.
+If you are coming from V1, you no longer need to store the .p8 certificate on your Meteor server, don't forget to delete it.

 Under the hood:
 * Firebase-Admin Node SDK used server side for sending messages